the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `msg.sender` - there will always be a msg.sender; one who call contract

-`NatSpec` - Ethereum Natural Language Specification [Format](https://docs.soliditylang.org/en/v0.8.19/natspec-format.html)
+`NatSpec` - Ethereum Natural Language Specification [Format](https://docs.soliditylang.org/en/v0.8.19/natspec-format.html) @title and @author are straightforward; @notice explains the contract function does; @dev is for explaining extra details to developers; @param and @return are for describing what each parameter and return value of a function are for

 `Nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency